 Scholarship funds for doctoral students are merit-based and accessed through the student's academic department.

-Students that have provided all required information at the time of admission will receive a financial aid award letter with their offer of admission, or shortly thereafter.
+Financial Aid award letters are sent only to students who have been admitted into the program.
+Students that have provided all required information at the time of admission will receive a financial aid award letter soon after receiving an acceptance letter.

 If you have any further questions or concerns please contact us at 212-305-4113 or sphfinaid [at] columbia.edu (email us).